Using Else Conditional Statement With For loop in Python

 For List 1: list contains an even number For List 2: list does not contain an even number

-As an exercise, predict the output of following program.
+As an exercise, predict the output of the following program.